-3. To what extent does XXX effect Group Life insurance products?
+3. To what extent does the Model Regulation affect Group Life insurance products?

-Section 3 of the Model Regulation lists products, including certain group life products, that may be exempted.
-Section 3 (A) (5) exempts group life unless there is a stated or implied schedule of guaranteed premiums.
-However, some actuaries believe that, due to immateriality, group term life plans with premium guarantees of less than 2 years may not require testing under this regulation.
+Section 3 of the Model Regulation lists products, including certain group life products that may be exempted.
+Section 3(A)(5) exempts group life unless there is a stated or implied schedule of guaranteed premiums.
+However, some actuaries believe that, due to immateriality, group term life plans with premium guarantees of less than two years may not require testing under this regulation.
 This is in recognition of the common industry practice of guaranteeing the premiums for slightly longer than 12 months in the first year of a group term life contract.

 In such a case, any X factor testing may not apply or it may be immaterial.
-Some actuaries and regulators believe that group contracts with rate guarantees in excess of 2 years for which the premium rate guarantee is given to the employer (as opposed to an employee) may be excluded from X factor testing.
-In this case, the actuary should consider contacting his or her state regulator.
+Some actuaries and regulators believe that group contracts with rate guarantees in excess of two years, for which the premium rate guarantee is given to the employer (as opposed to an employee), may be excluded from X factor testing.
+In this case, it is usually prudent for the actuary to consider contacting his or her state regulator.